 A 32-year-old woman, Anita was a successful professional, but what really put a cramp on her fast-paced day was her constantly aching knees.
 While she didn’t think much of the pain, she made it a point to visit her doctor; who told her that her knee pain was a symptom of arthritis.
 Shocked at how an ailment usually associated with the aged had affected her, Anita’s doctor informed her that this was a fairly common occurrence in today’s generation who live in times where obesity, poor lifestyle and the lack of physical exercise are the norm.
-Also Read - Stay active to live longer: Best fitness games that can make exercise more fun Also Read - Drug-duo can potentially speed up bone healing process, find scientists
+Also Read - Rheumatoid arthritis can be debilitating: Say goodbye to joint pain with curcumin in your diet Also Read - New form of a drug may help treat osteoporosis, calcium-related disorders

 So, while we all have been told how the inactive and sedentary lives we live can affect our health, did you know that your bones were in danger of bearing all the brunt of your bad lifestyle decisions?
 Well, according to Dr Rajeev K Sharma, Senior Consultant, Orthopedics and Joint Replacement Surgeon, Indraprastha Apollo Hospitals, ‘ Although arthritis or the damage that sets up in our joints is considered a problem associated with ageing, we are now seeing a rise in number of younger patients grappling with osteoarthritis and other problems of the joints and ligaments in India .
 Loss of cartilage, depleting calcium, wear and tear of the ligaments and obesity all contribute to the onset of arthritis.’
-Also Read - 5 best exercises for building and maintaining strong bones
+Also Read - Osteoporosis Diet: 5 vital nutrients you need for strong bones

 With a regular stream of young patients visiting his clinic with bone and joint ailments that commonly afflict older patients, Dr Rajeev is of the opinion that this spurt is a part of a lifestyle disorder syndrome.